Subhadip7477/LLM-Chatbot-Using-Openvino-/README.md

 This project was developed by a team of 4 members as part of the Intel Unnati Industrial Training 2024:

-- Subhadip Ghosh & Jitu Pradhan: Project lead-(Subhadip Ghosh), LLM integration , model evaluation , OpenVINO optimization, instantiate model.
+- Subhadip Ghosh (Project lead): LLM integration , model evaluation , OpenVINO optimization, instantiate model.
+- Jitu Pradhan:-  LLM integration , model evaluation , OpenVINO optimization, instantiate model.
-- Akash Ghosh:  Architecture design and Documentation
+- Akash Ghosh:  Architecture design and Documentation of complete project
 - Sumita Das: User interface development and integration.

 We would like to thank  Intel Unnati program for their guidance and support.